smallerxie/wifi-kickout/README.md

 Otherwise, you may prefer a higher frequency to run the script by using the "sleep" command in the kickout-wifi.sh and then call itself again.
 Another way is to use a loop *while *true* - do - done* with the "sleep" command in the end of the loop.

-# Log
 The log file is located at /tmp/wifi-kickout.log.
 Some actions are also recorded in the system logger `/var/log/message`.

 # Futur improvement
 Use a list-like structure to set different thresholds for different wlan devices in the router.
 Since ash does not support list, string manipulation seems necessary.